Elaine Kelly

 In 1868 Sarah became vice president of the Massachusetts Woman Suffrage Association.
 She later led a group of women in Boston to vote even though it was against the law.

-These sisters were Christians, who believed that the Bible told them to speak, write, and teach about equality for blacks and for women.
+These sisters were Christians who believed that the Bible told them to speak, write, and teach about equality for blacks and for women.
 They advocated against slavery and for the vote.

 My upcoming novel, Forgotten Followers: from Broken to Bold, tells the stories of two women eyewitnesses of Jesus who become disciples, patrons, and apostles.
 It shines the light on every woman who interacted with Jesus in the Gospels, many of whom have been remembered only for their faults, whose roles were minimized, or who have been forgotten altogether.